Help with your mortgage and other loan repayments

 - You should get a quick decision – There is a fast track approval process in place and you should not need to provide evidence or have an affordability test.

-- Other options - If the fall in your income is likely to be temporary, for example you’re self-isolating and then returning to work, your lender might offer you a payment freeze of less than three months, or offer you other options like lower monthly repayments, or extending the term of a loan.
+- Other options - If the fall in your income is likely to be temporary, for example you’re self-isolating and then returning to work, your lender might offer you a short payment holiday, or offer you other options like lower monthly repayments, or extending the term of a loan.

 - If you’re in a shared ownership property you can apply for a mortgage payment holiday from your lender.
 You should also be covered by the protection from eviction for tenants.

-- The payment freeze also applies to guarantor loans, logbook loans, home collected credit, credit union loans (where the credit union is regulated), buy-now pay-later agreements, rent-to-own agreements and pawnbroking agreements.
+- The payment holiday also applies to guarantor loans, logbook loans, home collected credit, credit union loans (where the credit union is regulated), buy-now pay-later agreements, rent-to-own agreements and pawnbroking agreements.

 - If you have a car finance agreement including hire purchase, Personal Contract Purchase (PCP), Personal Contract Hire (PCH), conditional sale agreement or credit agreement to purchase a car, you can get a payment holiday of up to three months.

 - Overdraft charges – Banks were due to bring in higher rates for overdrafts on 6 April 2020.
-However, for the next three months, they can’t charge you more for your overdraft than you would have paid before the new rates came in.
+However, until the end of June, they can’t charge you more for your overdraft than you would have paid before the new rates came in.

 Action to take